 Click here for a PDF of where to view camas in Washington County.
 Do you know of others not listed here?
 Please email us so we can grow our list of camas locations.
 Enjoy the beauty of the season!

-Are you interested in learning more about how the Atfalati-Kalapuya used the camas plant?
-Book our “Atfalati-Kalapuya: The First People of Washington County” Mobile Museum presentation for your school or community group.
+Are you interested in learning more about how the Kalapuyans used the camas plant?
+Book our Museum Presentation This IS Kalapuyan Land for adults and seniors.

 Below are a few locations in the county where camas is known to grow.

 Beaverton – Camille Park (near Washington Square Mall)